1Mill/notes/presentations/discovery-trees-can-they-work-for-you.md

 * Emergent design / evolutionary architecture - responding to real (code) signals to deliver
 * Always append to DTs - never rewrite old stuff.
 * Reference for Monte Carlo estimations: <https://www.focusedobjective.com/pages/free-spreadsheets-and-tools>
 * If estimates are too high, cut scope - focus on feature slicing.
-Monte Carlo forecasts help information and visualize this conversations with confidence intervals.
+Monte Carlo forecasts help inform and visualize this conversations with confidence intervals.
-* Updates estimates on a weekly basis to inform scope cutting
+* Update estimates on a weekly basis to inform scope cutting
 * DTs help communicate where the trouble spots are
 * Ask every week: "Can we put this in front of a customer?" - Steve K.
 * DTs are not